pingidentity/pingidentity-cdr-sandbox/dev/README.md

 - ./scripts/start-pds.sh
 - ./scripts/configure_datain.sh

+4) When creating postman network certificates, use the create-postman-certs-dev.sh script instead.

+5) Run postman scripts or Data In module, starting at: https://spa.data-recipient.local

-4) Run ./stop-all.sh to stop all services.
+6) Run ./stop-all.sh to stop all services.